-My artistic heroes are; Pablo Picasso, Julian Schnabel, Jean-Michel Basquiat, Vincent van Gogh, Lucian Freud, Richard Gerstl, Egon Schiele, Ernst Ludwig Kirchner, Willem de Kooning and Rembrandt Harmenszoon van Rijn.
+My artistic heroes are Pablo Picasso, Julian Schnabel, Jean-Michel Basquiat, Vincent van Gogh, Lucian Freud, Richard Gerstl, Egon Schiele, Ernst Ludwig Kirchner, Willem de Kooning and Rembrandt Harmenszoon van Rijn.

 If you want consistency in an artist, you will never find it in my work.
 Most artists only ever do one thing.
 My art is not dependent upon a single style or manner.
 It has many strands.
-Taking my art as a totality - does not mean that it is all of equal value.
+Taking my art as a totality, does not mean that it everything is of equal value.
 There are major works but there are also many minor works of lesser value.
 However, the cumulative effect gets more powerful the more I produce and the more I complicate things.
-I work in conceptually based series, in which I adopt a particular style, medium and subject that I then pursue through dozens of paintings and drawings.
-The core of my art can roughly be derived into five major periods;
+My paintings are an example of unfettered creativity made selfishly without the restraints of Art Colleges, galleries, curators, or critics.
+My work is an art of absolute freedom.